The Courtroom Sketch Artist Who Has Covered Everyone From John Gotti To Donald J. Trump

 — Michelle Legro (@michellelegro) April 1, 2019

-“It used to be about four or five sketches a day were required by the television networks—I was on contract with ABC until 1993.
+“It used to be about four or five sketches a day were required by the television networks — I was on contract with ABC until 1993.
 It was standard in that there would be an overall shot, the whole courtroom scene, and then there would be close-ups of the defendant, the witness, and the lawyers addressing the juries,” she said in the interview.
 “Artists sometimes compete with each other for the best scenes, although there is hardly time to think about it.
 The deadline is ever-pressing.”